 We have also developed a second Initiative where we will provide support to young mothers between the age of 12 to 21 while they are pregnant and up to 5 years after giving birth.
 This is our Young Sister Circle.
 Our supportive programming will include, but are not limited to referrals and linkage to services, support groups, counseling, advocacy, educational workshops, life skill and planning, family support services and any additional services that are needed.
 We would also like to continue developing elements of the program to support personal and professional goals such as working skills, job preparation, volunteer in other community programs, preparation for college, business opportunities and scholarship programs.

-Our third Initiative is focused on the Arts!
+Our third Initiative is focused on the Arts with DrDreamDancer Studios!
 We want to promote health, education, fitness and wellness to our next generation and adults.
-We are providing art and dance therapy classes to individuals wanting to increase their movement, fitness, healthy living & nutrition and increasing the healthiest mental health status.
+We are providing art and dance therapy classes to individuals wanting to increase their movement, creativity, fitness, meditation, healthy living & nutrition intake and increasing the healthiest mental health status possible.
 We will continue to develop additional elements of this program to promote overall well-being.

 Dr. McIlwaine is the parent of two sons with special needs.
 She has learned to navigate the complex systems to assist her sons through their medical/health issues, educational obtainment, and their ability to live a purposeful lifestyle that both inspire to live.
 Dr. McIlwaine gave birth to Tremayne as a 15 year old teenager.
 She had the support of her family with limited resources.
 Dr. McIlwaine committed to her education and complete high school one year early.
 She went on to college to help support her family.
 Dr. McIlwaine completed college and had Michael with her then husband.
 When she learned of Michael's diagnosis, she committed to more education and completed more schooling to help support her family as a single parent with two sons with special needs.
 She learned to navigate the systems on her own through her working experiences and educational background.